 I have created this website to write about books.
 Books I have read mostly and sometimes books that I am eager to read down the line.
-This article will be about books I have read and recommend.
+In this article, I will be recommending books for the May 2020.

 There’s always that one book that people remember that got them hooked into reading.
 For me, it was The Outsiders by S.E.
 Hinton As a seventh grader, reading a book about a young kid with a tumultuous life made me eager to read more books.
 Schools don’t always do a good job of choosing good books to get kids into reading.
 However, I do agree that schools have done a good job choosing this books to read because I fell in love with it instantly.
 I thoroughly enjoyed reading it and have read it many times over the years.